 - 96-month visit in clinic with imaging

-All visits have been completed as of January 1, 2015.
+The above visits were completed as of January 1, 2015.
+The follow up continues for subsets of the cohort.
 There are biological specimens available for baseline, 12-month, 24-month, 36-month, 48-month and the 72-month visits.
 A subset of participants in the progression cohort were also seen at 18 months (n=288) or 30 months (n=494) for knee MRI, blood collection, exam and questionnaire data to allow for analysis of change over shorter intervals.

-The OAI research team consists of the following centers and their principal investigators: University of Maryland School of Medicine, Baltimore: Marc Hochberg, M.D., M.P.H.; The Ohio State University, Columbus: Rebecca Jackson, M.D.; University of Pittsburgh: C. Kent Kwoh, M.D.; Memorial Hospital of Rhode Island, Pawtucket: Charles Eaton, M.D.; and University of California, San Francisco (data coordinating center): Michael Nevitt, Ph.D.
-A Steering Committee, comprised of representatives from these centers, the NIH, and the pharmaceutical partners, advises on the scientific aspects of the study.
-A representative from the U.S. Food and Drug Administration advises the Steering Committee.
+The OAI research team consisted of the following centers and their principal investigators: University of Maryland School of Medicine, Baltimore: Marc Hochberg, M.D., M.P.H.; The Ohio State University, Columbus: Rebecca Jackson, M.D.; University of Pittsburgh: C. Kent Kwoh, M.D.; Memorial Hospital of Rhode Island, Pawtucket: Charles Eaton, M.D.; and University of California, San Francisco: Michael Nevitt, Ph.D.
+A Steering Committee, comprised of representatives from these centers, the NIH, and the pharmaceutical partners, advised on the scientific aspects of the study.
+A representative from the U.S. Food and Drug Administration also advised the Steering Committee.

 Data and Images Released

-Data and images have been publicly released by the University of California, San Francisco, through the OAI Online website.
+Data and images have been publicly released through the OAI Online website since 2004.
 Data and images from all visits are currently available on the OAI website.
 Additional data from image and biospecimen analyses are posted quarterly on the OAI website.
 As of March 23, 2016, there were 4,114 registered users of OAI Online from more than 90 countries, with over 30,260 datasets downloaded and 507 image sets distributed.
 To date, clinical data, images, and biospecimens are available for visits through 96 months.
 Over 300 manuscripts have been produced and published to date based on use of the OAI data and images.